 Wreck Fishing – Drifting with Lures

-For most of the year the year we fish the deeper offshore wrecks by drifting with lures in search of Pollack, Cod and Bass.
+For most of the year we are wreck fishing on the deeper offshore wrecks by drifting with lures in search of Pollack, Cod and Bass.
 We stop the boat uptide of the wreck and drift over it working our chosen lure up and down by winding the handle (typically 20 turns) then dropping down and and repeating the process until the end of the drift.
 The Skipper will then motor up the tide again to repeat the process.
 It’s usual to visit several wrecks on such trips as the skipper will have a plan based on the tides for the day.

 Lures used include Shads and Jellyworms with Sidewinders and Redgill Evolutions being by far the most popular and effective in use today.
 For Cod and Pollack the reliable colours are black firetails, rhubarb and custard/sunset (which are red/orange), white and blue or pink.
 For Bass the other type of lure to consider are the Savage Sandeels which are really doing the business!